Journalism and Media Studies (JAMS)

 JAMS 485 SENIOR CAPSTONE (4 credits)

-Prerequisites: Senior standing and consent of instructor.
+Prerequisites: Senior standing and instructor consent.

-Typically offered: Spring Semester
+Typically offered: Spring Semester, Annually

 JAMS 487 INTERNSHIP (1-4 credits)